rubenhortas/python_examples/README.md

 ## Support

-If you find these examples useful you can star this repo.
+If you find these examples useful, please consider starring this repository!